hariprasd/cool-bookmarklets/README.md

 <details><summary>Want to collaborate in this Repo?</summary>
  <br>
 1. Fork and commit in your repo <br>
-2. Changes will be reviewed and accepted based on the content
+2. Changes will be reviewed and accepted based on the effectiveness of the content
 </details>
 <br>